 posted on Sep 05, 2019

 If you’re considering replacing your roof, you’re probably looking at your options.
 You may be asking, “Why do some homeowners choose wood or cedar shake roofs rather than asphalt shingles?”
 Cedar and wood shakes may not be the most popular types of roofing, but it’s certainly not due to lack of quality.
-From aesthetic to durability, there are plenty of different reasons to choose to cedar shakes or shingles roofing, which we’re going to explain more about in this article.
+From aesthetics to durability, there are plenty of different reasons to choose to cedar shakes over shingles roofing, which we’re going to explain more about in this article.
 So without further ado, here’s everything you need to know.
-If you have any other questions, you can contact our team at Legacy Service by giving us a call at 215-798-9790.
+If you’re in need of a roof replacement, you can contact our team at Legacy Service by giving us a call at 215-798-9790.

 This type tends to last longer than your typical roof.
 The roofing materials can last for up to 50 years depending on how well it’s taken care of.
 If you don’t invest in maintenance, it may begin to deteriorate around the 20-year mark.
 Wood shingle roofs, on the other hand, usually last about 30-40 years, which is still longer than the 15-25 years that asphalt shingles are supposed to last for.
 Factors that affect the life expectancy of a wood shake or shingle roof include installation quality, quality of materials, maintenance, and weather conditions.

 Like all types of roofs, cedar shake has its pros and cons.
 Let’s take a look at some of the most significant ones:

 The cost of replacing a cedar shake roof depends on a variety of factors, but it will most likely cost more if you choose shakes over shingles because the manufacturing and installation process is typically more extensive.
 Cedar is a popular choice of material because it’s both cost-effective and nice to look at.